rmhennessey/Sprint-Challenge-RDBMS/README.md

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS is a Relational Database Management System.

+SQL, the Structured Query Language, is a language that is typically used to query the RDBMS.

+So RDBMS is the system, and SQL is the language used to interact with the system.

 1. Why do tables need a `primary key`?

+Primary keys are the unique identifier that makes it possible to identify each row in the table.

 1. What is the name given to a table column that references the primary key on another table.

 Foreign Key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+To model this relationship we need to introduce a third table that holds foreign keys that reference the primary key on the related tables.

 ## Project Set Up